How ransomware gets in, how to keep it out, and what to do in the first hour.

 Could your business survive a ransomware attack?

-Ransomware doesn’t just lock files — it can take a business offline for weeks, and it deletes any backups it can reach on the way through.
-Mobile Techs IT Service helps Gold Coast businesses build real ransomware resilience: 3-2-1 backup strategies with offline copies, patching and update management, MFA rollout, Office macro hardening, and a tested recovery plan — so an attack becomes an inconvenience, not a catastrophe.
-Home users welcome too — on-site or remote, anywhere in Australia.
+Ransomware locks your files and deletes any backups it can reach on the way through, and it can take a business offline for weeks.
+Mobile Techs IT Service builds Gold Coast businesses a 3-2-1 backup strategy with offline copies, manages patching and updates, rolls out MFA, hardens Office macros, and tests your recovery plan so you can restore instead of negotiate.
+Home users welcome too, on-site or remote, anywhere in Australia.